For the media

-Although health officials declared measles eradicated in the U.S. nearly 20 years ago, the highly contagious disease is back in the news, as outbreaks spread on the West and East coasts.
+Although health officials declared measles eradicated in the U.S. nearly 20 years ago — thanks to a very effective vaccine — the highly contagious disease is back in the news.

-Dr. Jyotu Sandhu, a family medicine doctor with Sharp Rees-Stealy Medical Group, answers common questions about measles.
+Dr. Jyotu Sandhu, a family medicine doctor with Sharp Rees-Stealy Medical Group, answers common questions about the disease:

 What are the health risks of measles?